 Your model is equipped with the newest TQi 2.4GHz transmitter with Traxxas LinkTM Model Memory.
 The transmitter has two channels for controlling your throttle and steering.
 The receiver inside the model has 5 output channels.
 Your model is equipped with one servo and an electronic speed control.

 TRANSMITTER AND RECEIVER

-^{} Accessory sensor expansion port for use with the Telemetry Expander Module (see Traxxas.com and included materials for more information)
+Accessory sensor port for use with the Telemetry Expander Module (see Traxxas.com for more information)